s1Sharp/ennf-fork/README.md

 * `nn_lib.math_fns` implements the expected behaviour of every supported mathematical function during both forward (value) and backward (gradient) passes
-* `nn_lib.tests` contains rich test base for checking the correctness of implemented mathematical operations; tests are separated into two main groups for checking (1) forward and (2) backward computation
+* `nn_lib.tests` contains rich test base target at checking the correctness of students' implementations
 * `nn_lib.tensor` is the core component of `nn_lib`, implements application of math operations on Tensors, and gradient propagation and accumulation
 * `nn_lib.mdl` contains an interface of a Module class (similar to `torch.nn.Module`)